scevtstreams¶

-Extract stream information with time windows from picks of an event.
+Extract stream information and time windows from picks of an event or solitary picks.

-scevtstreams reads all picks of an event and determines the time window between the first pick and the last pick.
-In addition a symmetric or an asymmetric time margin is added to this time window.
+scevtstreams reads all picks of an event or solitary picks determining the time window between the first pick and the last pick.
+In addition symmetric asymmetric time margins are added to this time window.
 It writes the streams that are picked including the determined time window for the event to stdout.
-This tool gives appropriate input information for scart, fdsnws and capstool [27] for CAPS [3] server (Common Acquisition Protocol Server by gempa GmbH) to dump waveforms from archives based on event data.
+This tool gives appropriate input information for scart, fdsnws and capstool [26] for CAPS [3] server (Common Acquisition Protocol Server by gempa GmbH) to dump waveforms from archives based on event data.

 The generated list contains start and end time as well as stream information.